Hand-and-Machine/extruder-turtle/README.md

 - `t.set_density(density)` sets the density of extrusion, that is, the ratio of mm filament extruded to mm moved by the turtle.
 - `t.rate(feedrate)` sets the feedrate (think speed) of the turtle.
+- `t.track_history` is a boolean value, default `False`, which, when true, stores a list of all points previously visited by the turtle, and all line segments on which extrusion occurred.
+This is used primarily for visualization.

+### Visualization

+You may use Rhino/Grasshopper to visualize a preview of your 3D print before sending it to your printer, if you wish.

+The extruder_turtle library does not make use of any libraries that require distributions later than Python 2.7, so it can be used with RhinoPython.
+However, it needs to be installed separately, in a special directory containing Python packages used by Rhino/Grasshopper.
+On Mac OS, RhinoPython libraries are installed in the directory

+`/Users/YOUR_USERNAME/Applications/Rhino 7.app/Contents/Frameworks/RhCore.framework/Versions/Current/Resources/ManagedPlugIns/RhinoDLR_Python.rhp/Lib`

+You can simply save a copy of `ExtruderTurtle.py` to the `Lib` folder, and you should be able to use it from within Grasshopper.
+You may also need to add a folder called `data` containing `initseq.gcode` and `finalseq.gcode`, since these files are necessary for using the turtle to generate GCODE.
+Note that you may need to run Rhino as admin in order for it to have permission to open these files while running.

+An example visualization with Grasshopper is given in `turtletest.gh` in the `demos` folder (it shows how to visualize an example identical to the one generated in `demos/furry_prism.py`).

 ## Example code